ya0guang/PoBF/verifier/README.md

 and corresponding minimal examples can be found in `./src/[topic].rs`.
 After the requirements subsections, there will be a more complex example.

 ## Taint Analysis

-- [ ] Adding tags manually, or treat any arguments as secret
+- [ ] Adding tag(s) manually, or treat all arguments of a function as secret
+  - [ ] in the future, more than one different tags might be needed
-- [ ] Tag propagation: incomplete (e.g., sub/super-component)
+- [ ] Tag propagation
 - [ ] Tag removal
-- [ ] Tag checks at specific positions
+- [ ] Tag check(verification) at specific positions

+Currently, sub/super-component propagation is at first priority.
+(propagate tag(s) from struct to all elements of the struct/from element to the struct).
+We will need more propagation operations (e.g., arithmetic operations).

 Check `src/taint.rs` for detailed examples.

 ## Formal Verification

-- [ ] Verification of precondition
+- [ ] Verification of pre/post-conditions of a function
-- [ ] Termination check
+- [ ] Verification at specific positions
-- [ ] Verification of Rust crate
+- [ ] Reachability verification

+Currently, the verification condition only contains tag checking.
+We may need more verifiable conditions in the future (e.g., integer relationship).

 Check `src/verify.rs` for detailed examples.